yudithg602/webcoat/README.md

 to my project. <br>

 You can use open source and don't pay damn programmers on freelance.
-When I'll have success there, it cut freelancers' payments off.
-I think, web programming it's the easiest field of programming.
-And you're programmer who knows several languages, high abstructed tools and doesn't even heard of C, U suck. ha-ha.
-Fuck it.
+When I'll have success there, I cut freelancers' payments off.
+Web programming it's the easiest (weakest) field of programming.
+And if you're programmer who knows several languages, high abstructed tools and doesn't even heard of C, U suck. ha-ha.
+Fuck it. <br>

+I'm gonna make money using these sheet.
+So let's how good at it I'll be.